shanrongzhao/QuickIsoSeq/README.txt

 	export PATH=$QuickIsoSeq:$PATH
 	run-isoseq.sh allIDs.txt run.config

+Move on to next step after all jobs are completed.

 !!!
 Step #3: Merge results from individual samples and generate an integrated QC and web report